CodingFactoryT/React-Native-Project-Structure/src/resources/strings/README.md

-This folder contains strings that are displayed in the application (descriptions, text, ...).
+This folder contains strings that are displayed in the application (descriptions, text, ...). <br>

 You can, e.g., create a subfolder for each language that your application supports.